EricWorkman/FPConcepts/referential_transparency/README.md

 There are no side effects.
 `add_one.(1)` will always return 2.

+Macros are hygenic in Elixir due to late resolution.
+Read about [macro hygiene](http://elixir-lang.org/getting-started/meta/macros.html).

 ## But why referential transparency?

 1. Easier to test
 1. Easier to reason about
 1. Easier to use concurrently